 Full Mouth Reconstruction: The Pathway to Success

 After the diagnosis is made, it is important to work with the dental lab.
 Involving the lab early on in the process is crucial.
-By providing them with preliminary models and a functional diagnostic wax-up, the proposed treatment plan can be further refined and strengthened.
+The proposed treatment plan can be further refined and strengthened by providing the dental lab with preliminary models and a functional diagnostic wax-up.

-To start the process, you need to take the required digital photographs.
+To begin the process, you must take the necessary digital photographs.

 • A picture of the full face from forehead to chin